 I was sixty-six when I left work in 1993.
 I’d worked for Freed’s making dance shoes that you see on the stage.
 It was Japanese-owned.
 The whole factory had a day out in London and we met the owners and I got presented with a lovely clock.
 We went in the Savoy Hotel.
 I got the letter thanking me for all the work I done.

 I went tap dancing and then I wound up making dancing shoes!

-Pauline (born 1927) was interviewed in Norwich for WISEArchive on 4th December 2014
+Pauline (born 1927) talking to WISEArchive on 4th December 2014 in Norwich

 © 2020 WISEArchive.
 All Rights Reserved.